kossa/algerian-cities/README.md

 # Algerian Cities

-A Laravel package to create/load wilayas and communes of Algeria
+A Laravel package to create/load wilayas and communes of Algeria in Arabic and French language, included zip code and latitude/longitude of communes

 ## Installation